facebookresearch/craftassist/README.md

 ### Python Requirements: Using A Conda Environment
 To build a conda environment that supports this release:
 ```
-# Create a new env and install pip
+# Create a new env preloaded with the conda install dependencies
-conda create -n minecraft_env
+conda create -n minecraft_env python==3.7.4 pip numpy scikit-learn==0.19.1 pytorch torchvision -c conda-forge -c pytorch
 conda activate minecraft_env
-conda install pip

-# The requirements.txt contains some reqs that need to be installed with conda
-# and others that need to be installed with pip.
-This switches between these
-# two installation methods
+# Install all of the rest of the dependencies with pip
-while read requirement;
-    do conda install --yes $requirement || pip install $requirement;
-done < requirements.txt
+while read requirement; do echo $requirement; pip install $requirement; done < requirements.txt
-pip install ipdb
-conda install pytorch torchvision -c pytorch
 ```
 Then activate this environment whenever you want to run the agent.